nuxt-modules/og-image/README.md

 })
 ````

-By default, images will be cached for 24 hours.
+By default, static images will be cached for 24 hours.
 You can change the image TTL by providing `cacheTtl` when defining the image.

 ```ts
 defineOgImageStatic({